How We Helped Solve the Temperature Resistance Problem in Acrylate Adhesives?

 Researchers in R&D spend a lot of time studying research papers but search within patents does not yield similar output as we get in journals.
 Therefore, in the majority of the cases, search within patents is not fully explored.
 Therefore, we found that if the researcher can combine his journal research with an expert patent search many new solutions can be identified.

-BTW, If you are researching in PSA domain and looking for solutions to problems like, but not limited to, those mentioned below, then do reach out to us.
+By the way, If you are researching in PSA domain and looking for solutions to problems like:

 - How to increase the thermal stability or operation temperature range of PSA?